GoelSanchit/Android_Database_Retrieval/README.md

 This Project Fetches From User Backend.
 The User Updates in database then it directly fetches in the user frontend code.

-Download the project for better use.....
+Download the project for better use.